 Voice assistants are getting so cheap that sellers are making it nearly impossible NOT to buy one.
 Amazon claims that millions of Alexa devices were sold over the Black Friday timeframe bringing Alexa into the home of millions more potential customers.
 Amazon continues with their market strength with a partnership with Microsoft, merging their intelligent assistants together, and a deal with Sonos to make their smart speakers even smarter.
 Perhaps even more importantly, Amazon released Alexa for Business, which aims to put an Alexa device on every conference room table and in every cubicle.
-And Amazon released this head-scratching Alexa-enabled device in 2017 as well.
 Will 2018 be the year the enterprise embraces the voice assistant?
 Or will privacy concerns in business outweigh their usability?

 However, Amazon is not alone in the voice assistant business.
 In fact, 2018 will be the year the major rivals challenge Amazon’s dominance with voice assistants.
 In October, Google introduced a cheaper version of it’s Google Home device, called Google Home Mini, competitively priced to Amazon’s Echo dot and with richer features including free phone calls to anyone in the US.
 Apple is also entering the market with the Apple Homepod expecting to be released in early 2018.
 And competition is getting fierce overseas as well: Yandex, a well known Russian company, recently released Alice, a voice assistant whose voice is provided by Tatyana Shitova, an actress who dubbed in for Scarlett Johansson in the Russian language version of Her.